shssoichiro/oxipng/README.md

 [![Packaging status](https://repology.org/badge/vertical-allrepos/oxipng.svg?exclude_unsupported=1&columns=3&exclude_sources=modules,site)](https://repology.org/project/oxipng/versions)

-Alternatively, oxipng can be installed from Cargo, via the following command:
+Alternatively, Oxipng can be installed from Cargo, via the following command:

 ```
 cargo install oxipng
 ```

 Oxipng can also be built from source using the latest stable or nightly Rust.
-This is primarily useful for developing on oxipng.
+This is primarily useful for developing on Oxipng.

 ```
 git clone https://github.com/shssoichiro/oxipng.git